OriginalEXE/JSAF/README.md

 	}

 ## Remove filters/actions
-You can easily remove filters/actions you or toher people have defined.
+You can easily remove filters/actions you or other people have defined.
 All you need to know is hook, function name and priority.

 	...